-Bariatric Surgery is a life-altering event that can ultimately lead do a happier you.
+Life after weight loss surgery is exciting.
+Bariatric Surgery is a life-altering event that can ultimately lead to a happier you.
 However, surgery is just one tool, among the many, that will help you achieve your goal weight.
 Your weight loss story is a life-long journey that does not simply start and stop with surgery—but instead is a mix of proper nutrition, physical activity, vitamins and supplements, the appropriate after-care, and so much more.

 Weight Loss Maintenance

 Although many patients will experience the weight “melting off” the first year post-op, weight loss is harder to maintain as you go into year two.
 This is when your lifestyle begins to have a huge effect on your weight loss success.
+Therefore life after weight loss surgery involves continued efforts.
 It is critical to stick to healthy habits in order to maintain your goal weight and to avoid regain.

 Comorbidity Cure Rate